perfood/couch-auth/README.md

 be sent with a verification link.
 If `local.requireEmailConfirm` is true, (_recommended_) the user will not be able to login until the confirmation is complete.
 If `security.loginOnRegistration` is true (_discouraged_), a session will be automatically created and sent as the response.
+If `local.keepEmailConfirmToken` is `true`, the confirmation link will also return `200` if the link is opened multiple times.

 ##### `POST /login`